teiwei2003/cosmos-sdk/docs/zh/modules/gov/02_state.md

 const (
 	StatusNil           ProposalStatus = 0x00
-    StatusDepositPeriod ProposalStatus = 0x01  // Proposal is submitted.
-Participants can deposit on it but not vote StatusVotingPeriod  ProposalStatus = 0x02  // MinDeposit is reached, participants can vote StatusPassed        ProposalStatus = 0x03  // Proposal passed and successfully executed StatusRejected      ProposalStatus = 0x04  // Proposal has been rejected StatusFailed        ProposalStatus = 0x05  // Proposal passed but failed execution )
+    StatusDepositPeriod ProposalStatus = 0x01 //Proposal is submitted.
+Participants can deposit on it but not vote StatusVotingPeriod  ProposalStatus = 0x02 //MinDeposit is reached, participants can vote StatusPassed        ProposalStatus = 0x03 //Proposal passed and successfully executed StatusRejected      ProposalStatus = 0x04 //Proposal has been rejected StatusFailed        ProposalStatus = 0x05 //Proposal passed but failed execution )
 ```